xxxcrttt/MLDL/interview/SQL.md

 1. **Normalization**: the process of dividing data into tables to remove redundant data and improve data integrity
 2. **Denormalization**: used to combine multiple tables in order to reduce the time required to perform queries.

+### types of normalization
+1. *1st Normal Form*: ensure rows and columns always contain singular, unique values
+2. *2nd NF*: remove all partial dependencies
+3. *3rd NF*: remove all transitive functional dependencies
+4. *4th / Boyce-Codd NF*: ensure all functions dependencies are a super key to the table
+5. *5th NF*: ensure decomposition doesn’t result in any loss of data
+6. *6th NF*: decompose the relation variables into irreducible components

 ## Q11. cursor 光标
 The cursor allows users to process data from a result set, one row at a time.